rancher/backup-restore-operator/DEVELOPING.md

 ### Building on Different Architectures

+Currently, we only support building this chart fully for `amd64` nodes.
+The binary and image building scripts will build "arch native" by default.
+So when building on `amd64` the resulting binary and image will both be `amd64` - same for `arm64`.
+This is how the drone builds operate.

-Currently we only support building this chart for amd64 nodes.
-The binary built by `make build` is set to build for amd64 and we have also included a flag for users running different architectures when trying to package the code into a docker image.
-Setting `USE_DOCKER_BUILDX=1` will force the package script to use docker buildx, setting the target platform to build for amd64.
+We have also included a flag for users running different architectures when trying to package the code into an `amd64` docker image.
+Building the binary with `CROSS_ARCH=true` set will cause it to build `amd64` and `arm64` binaries, and then setting `USE_DOCKER_BUILDX=1` will force the package script to use docker buildx, setting the container's target platform to build for `amd64`.
 If you do not have `docker-buildx` installed please reference [this page](https://docs.docker.com/buildx/working-with-buildx/).

 ### Developer Uninstallation